Breeze/breeze.github.io/doc-samples/web-api-odata.md

 ### You're done!

 Not with the app of course.
 But that's it for configuring Breeze.
-It's ready for Angular and ready to talk to your Web API OData service.
+It's ready for AngularJS and ready to talk to your Web API OData service.

-The rest is HTML/JavaScript application programming with the help of Angular and Breeze.
+The rest is HTML/JavaScript application programming with the help of AngularJS and Breeze.
 There are <a href="#SaveChanges"><em>almost</em></a> no differences between the way you program the application for Web API OData and the way you'd program it for a different backend.
 The techniques and guidance are the same.

 # Tour of the Client App

-This isn't the place to learn about programming in Angular and Breeze.
+This isn't the place to learn about programming in AngularJS and Breeze.
 But we will give you a tour of the project and highlight some design decisions.

 # Files
 The ***app*** folder holds all application JavaScript and HTML.
 This application is so simple that we've kept the file structure flat.
 Here's the inventory:

-- app.js - the application's Angular module
+- app.js - the application's AngularJS module

 - commandbar.html - the view of the "Save", "Add" and "Refresh" buttons at the top